alhparsa/show-and-tell/README.md

 All of our trained weights are available to be download from the following link: https://drive.google.com/drive/folders/16GKgOIUhUUr7z7gP8RFThPeWjEuzN0oX?usp=sharing

+Make sure the number of layers match for Show and Tell.
+For Show attend and tell you can just use the default parameters.

 ## Setting up
 Once you are done with unzipping, make sure you have `nltk` library installed and have the tokenizer `punkt` downloaded if not, use the following code in python to download the tokenizer: